siduction/sidu-manual/data/en/0701-term-konsole_en.md

 **About su-to-root**

-In contrast to the general command *su*, *su-to-root* allows the execution of programs with graphical user interface with **root** privileges. *su-to-root* transfers X properties to the target user using *su*.
+In contrast to the general command su, `su-to-root` allows the execution of programs with graphical user interface with **root** privileges. `su-to-root` transfers X properties to the target user using *su*.
 The command is:

 ~~~
 su-to-root -X -c <program>